satyas26/ML_AI_Learnings/README.md

 The analysis demonstrates that **coupon acceptance is influenced by a mix of personal, contextual, and situational factors**.

 - **Bar Coupons** appealed to younger, socially active passengers without children, especially in good weather.
-- **Restaurant (< $20) Coupons** were broadly popular, particularly among younger groups and when passengers were traveling with friends during lunch hours.
+- **Restaurant (< $20) Coupons** were broadly popular, particularly among younger groups and when passengers were traveling with friends during lunch hours or traveling alone.
-- Coffee house and inexpensive restaurant coupons showed broader demographic appeal compared to bar coupons.
+- Inexpensive restaurant coupons showed broader demographic appeal compared to bar coupons.

 These insights can help businesses **target promotions more effectively** by tailoring offers to user profiles and contextual scenarios.